 StoneCrete has developed some additional products that Ashby uses in the countertops.
 There are three admixes available.
 All three work for precast and one works for pour in place if needed.
 Two are GFRC, while the other requires steel reinforcement such as rebar.

-Ashby points out that one advantage is that you don’t have to spray the counters, so the time and labor of cleanup is eliminated.
+Ashby points out that one advantage is that you don’t have to spray the counters, therefore eliminating the time and labor of cleanup.
 Plus, it’s a much faster process than other methods.
 As for colorants, Ashby almost exclusively uses Davis Colors dry pigments.

 “From an artist’s standpoint, I’ve found that I can do things with dry pigments that I can’t do with liquid colorants,” he says.
 “We can get amazing color bursts simply by manipulating the ratios of different pigments.
 You just can’t get the same effect with liquid pigments.”